abiosoft/caddy-json-schema/README.md

 `caddy json-schema --vscode` generates Visual Studio Code configuration in the current directory.

 Open the directory in Visual Studio Code and it should just work.
-Ensure the config filename is of the format `*caddy*.json`.
+Ensure the config filename is of the format `*caddy*.[json|yaml]`.

+**Note** that you need [vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) plugin to get similar experience for YAML files.

 ### Vim/NeoVim

 There are multiple Vim/NeoVim plugins with language server and JSON schema support.

-Below is a config for [coc-json](https://github.com/neoclide/coc-json).
-The `url` is a relative path to the config file being edited.
+Below is a config for [coc-json](https://github.com/neoclide/coc-json) and [coc-yaml](https://github.com/neoclide/coc-yaml).
+The path to schema file is relative to the config file being edited.

 ```json
 {